 Transparency note: I, the author of this post, have been an advocate of initiatives such as the OER movement for many years.
-Meanwhile, I am also an employee of Joubel.
+Meanwhile, I have also become an employee of Joubel.
 Joubel provides the core team that’s developing the open source software H5P used for creating teaching and learning materials.
 However, this post is still a personal view.

 Educational Data Mining (EDM) and Learning Analytics (LA) are among the top buzzwords of the EdTech scene right now.
 Both are all about storing and evaluating the content and meta data that has been produced by students.
 Why?
 You can e.g. recognize progress in learning.
 Some people also dream about predicting future performance or problems, while others even want to build platforms that can be adjusted to the learners.
 Throughout that process, while EDM has a rather reductionist focus and a tendency towards automation, LA favors a holistic view and human decision making and interventions. (cmp.
 Baker & Inventado, 2014, p.
 62).